 Duloxetine

-Duloxetine is a medication with the chemical name (±)-N-(2-(2-aminoethoxy)ethyl)-3,4-dihydro-3-(5-nitro-2-furyl)-2H-1,5-benzodiazepine-2-one, belonging to the class of second-generation antidepressants.
+Duloxetine is a chemical compound with the name (±)-N-(2-(2-Aminoethoxy)ethyl)-3,4-dihydro-3-(5-nitro-2-furanyl)-2H-1,5-benzodiazepine-2-one.
+It belongs to the second-generation antidepressants.
 It is primarily used to treat major depressive disorder, generalized anxiety disorder, and pain caused by diabetic peripheral neuropathy.
-This medication improves patients' mood and neuropathic pain symptoms by regulating the levels of serotonin and norepinephrine in the brain.
+This medication works by regulating the levels of serotonin and norepinephrine in the brain, thereby improving mood and alleviating neuralgic pain symptoms.

-The pharmacological action of duloxetine differs from traditional tricyclic antidepressants, having a lesser impact on the dopamine system, thus resulting in relatively fewer side effects.
-Clinical trials have shown that this medication is significantly effective in treating anxiety and chronic pain, but it must be used according to a physician's instructions, and dosage should not be adjusted independently.
+The pharmacological action of duloxetine differs from traditional tricyclic antidepressants, with less impact on the dopamine system, resulting in fewer side effects.
+Clinical trials have shown that this drug has significant efficacy in treating anxiety and chronic pain, but it should be used according to medical instructions and dosage adjustments should not be made independently.

-The generic name is Duloxetine, and the International Nonproprietary Name (INN) is also Duloxetine.
-Common commercial brand names include "Cymbalta®"; different countries may have various product names, but the generic drug is widely used in most regions worldwide.
+The generic name is Duyloxetine, and the International Non-Proprietary Name (INN) is Duloxetine.
+Common commercial brand names include “Cymbalta®,” which may have different brand names in various countries, but the generic drug is widely used globally.

-In Taiwan, this medication is commonly referred to as "Duloxetine" and requires a prescription from a physician for purchase.
-Patients should confirm that the active ingredient on the medication packaging is Duloxetine Hydrochloride and pay attention to the appearance and batch number of the medication to avoid confusion.
+In Taiwan, this medication is usually referred to as “Duloxetine” and must be purchased with a prescription.
+Patients should verify that the active ingredient on the packaging is Duloxetine Hydrochloride and pay attention to the appearance and batch number of the medication to avoid confusion.

 Drug Classification

-Compared to SSRIs (selective serotonin reuptake inhibitors), SNRIs have a more potent regulatory effect on the norepinephrine system, thus having advantages in treating chronic pain and mixed mood disorders, but they may also increase the risk of side effects such as blood pressure fluctuations.
+Compared to SSRIs (Selective Serotonin Reuptake Inhibitors), SNRIs have a stronger effect on the norepinephrine system, making them advantageous in treating chronic pain and mixed mood disorders, but they may also increase the risk of side effects such as blood pressure fluctuations.

 Indications

-This medication is not suitable for patients under 18 years of age and contraindications such as bipolar disorder or uncontrolled glaucoma must be excluded.
-Physicians may adjust usage conditions based on the patient's age and liver and kidney function.
+This medication is not suitable for patients under 18 years old and contraindicated in cases such as bipolar disorder or uncontrolled glaucoma.
+Physicians may adjust usage based on the patient’s age, liver, and kidney function.

 Common Side Effects